fasilwdr/md2indexhtml/README.md

 convert_md_to_html()
 ```

-## Output Example
+## Output Style

-The converted HTML file will include:
+The converted HTML file includes:

+- Gradient backgrounds for main sections
+- Card-based layout for subsections
+- Modern typography with Inter font
-- Responsive design
+- Responsive design for all screen sizes
-- Table of contents with smooth scrolling
 - Syntax highlighting for code blocks
-- Modern typography and spacing
+- Clean lists and blockquotes styling
 - Mobile-friendly layout

-## Styling

-The package includes a built-in style system that provides:
-- Clean, professional typography
-- Syntax highlighting for code blocks
-- Responsive tables
-- Block quotes styling
-- Hierarchical heading styles
-- Mobile-friendly design

-All styles are included inline in the HTML file, so no external CSS files are needed.
+- All styles are inline (no external CSS needed)

+### Markdown Conversion

+- `#` headers become full-width gradient sections
+- `##` headers become card sections with white backgrounds
+- Lists, code blocks, and other markdown elements get appropriate styling
+- Custom HTML sections are preserved exactly as written

 ## Use with Odoo